jerry871002/kahootgen/README.md

 ## Features

-- **Effortless Quiz Creation**: Generate high-quality quiz questions with just a few commands.
+- **Effortless Quiz Creation**: Generate high-quality quiz questions with just one command.
 - **Customizable Themes**: Create quizzes tailored to your favorite topics or educational needs.
 - **Kahoot-Ready Output**: Automatically formats questions into a Kahoot-compatible Excel file for seamless import.
 - **AI-Powered**: Leverages OpenAI's GPT model to ensure engaging and accurate question generation.